 Silver zones also include other benefits designed to help seniors around the road.
 Which include things like anti-slip covers on drain covers and bus stops with armrests.

 Silver zones seem to have made an important improvement to the lives of Singaporeans.
-Which could be why silver zones are increasing throughout Singapore.
+This could be why silver zones are increasing throughout Singapore.

 In 2017 alone, 10 new silver zones were introduced, with another 50 scheduled to be introduced by 2023.
 Many of their features can be installed in areas that are not silver zones and thus improve safety for all.